 The Department of Service and Civic Innovation was established by the Serving Every Region Through Vocational Exploration (SERVE) Act of 2023 with the purpose of promoting service and volunteerism in the state of Maryland.
-The SERVE Act also launched two new exciting service pathways for eligible youth and adults, in addition to existing volunteer and service opportuities available through the Governor's Office on Service and Volunteerism and Volunteer Maryland.
+The SERVE Act also launched two new exciting service pathways for eligible youth and adults, in addition to existing volunteer and service opportunities available through the Governor's Office on Service and Volunteerism.

 Sarah Flammang